anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Wishing to be friends is quick work, but friendship is a slow ripening fruit.
+Quote: A good head and a good heart are always a formidable combination.

-By: Aristotle
+By: Nelson Mandela